patchstack/academy/src/content/docs/wordpress/Vulnerabilities/arbitrary-file-upload.md

 }
 ```

-To bypass the above check, basically we need to prepare a valid zip file and add a malicious PHP file inside of the zip file.
+To bypass the above check we need to prepare a valid zip file and add a malicious PHP file inside the zip file.
 Below is the example of a raw HTTP request to trigger the Arbitrary File Upload:

 ```http
 POST /wp-admin/admin-ajax.php?action=unpack_fonts HTTP/1.1